 Areas of Expertise

 - Poetry and Poetic Forms (particularly Renaissance, Romantic, Modern, and Contemporary)

 - The Epic (Homer, Virgil, Dante, Milton, Wordsworth)

-Like a number of women writers, I haven’t followed a conventional academic path.
-For ten years, I worked in New York at AMS Press while I completed my BA and MFA Degrees at Goddard.
-Afterwards, I spent several years at Harvard Magazine, writing my first book of poems (That Mulberry Wine, Wesleyan) while I acted first as Fulfillment Manager (a tough title to live down) and then as a member of the editorial staff.
-Following my first teaching job, as the writer-in-residence at Sweet Briar College (VA), I earned a PhD in Creative Writing and Literature from the University of Utah.
-I’ve taught in various writing programs, undergraduate and graduate: Old Dominion University, Ohio University, University of South Carolina, Harvard, and Lesley University’s low-residency MFA Program in Creative Writing.
-The Mark of Flesh, my second book (Norton), entered me into a conversation about poetry that still absorbs me: What’s the role of the writer in the world?
-Why are many women writers still second-class citizens in the literary world?
-How can music and metaphor instigate transformation in the writer and the reader?
+Like a number of women writers, my academic path hasn’t been conventional.
+For ten years, I worked full-time in reprint publishing in NYC Press while I completed my BA and MFA degrees at Goddard.
+Afterwards, I spent several years at Harvard Magazine.
+I wrote my first book of poems (That Mulberry Wine) while I acted first as Fulfillment Manager (a tough title to live down) and then as a member of the editorial department.
+Following my first teaching job, as the Margaret Banister Writer-in-Residence at Sweet Briar College (VA), I earned a PhD in Creative Writing and Literature from the University of Utah.